 Disc desiccation is one of the most common features of degenerative disc disease.
 It refers to the dehydration of your discs.
 Your vertebral discs are full of fluid, which keeps them both flexible and sturdy.
-As you age, the discs begin to dehydrate or slowly lose their fluid.
-The disc’s fluid is replaced by fibrocartilage, the tough, fibrous tissue that makes up the outer portion of the disc.
+As you age, the discs begin to slowly lose their fluid, limiting the ability to function properly.

 The first sign of disc desiccation is usually stiffness in your back.
 You may also feel pain, weakness, or a tingling sensation in your back.
 Depending on which discs are affected, you could also feel numbness in your lower back.

 In some cases, the pain or numbness will travel from your back and down one or both legs.
 You may also notice a change in your knee and foot reflexes.

 Disc desiccation is usually caused by wear and tear on your spine, which happens naturally as you age.

 Several other things can also cause disc desiccation, such as:

 - trauma from a car accident, fall, or sports injury

 - repeated strain on your back, especially from lifting heavy objects